Sun Protection Tips for Skin Cancer Awareness

 Clothing

 Sunscreen and sunblock have their places to prevent sun damage.
-However, a barrier to sunlight reaching the skin, such as a long sleeve shirt or long skirt/pants, is incredibly effective at blocking the sun’s ultra-violet (UV) radiation from damaging your skin cells.
+However, a barrier to sunlight reaching the skin, such as a long-sleeved shirt or long skirt/pants, is incredibly effective at blocking the sun’s ultraviolet (UV) radiation from damaging your skin cells.
 If the temperature permits, opt for clothing that covers most of your body.
 Many lighter-weight materials such as cotton and linen still stay cool but offer the same UV protection.

 Sunscreen